superduper-io/superduper/docs/concepts.rst

 Imputations
 ===========

-An imputation is a pair of models, where one model is used to predict the output of the other model.
+An **imputation** is a pair of model, and target function (potentially also a model), where one model is used to predict the output of the other model.
 This subsumes many use cases:

 * Classification